 “And if you’re like me, you’ll need to set two alarms,” laughed Mr. Dvorchek.
 “I’m famous for hitting the snooze button.”

 Ms. Sneed began to relax.
 All of her colleagues struggled with the late-to-work syndrome too.
-Yet they had found solutions.
+Yet they had found solutions – and were willing to give her tips for being punctual.

-“These are all great solutions,” she said.
+“These are all great ideas to get to work on time,” she said.
 “I believe I will try a combination of these.
 In addition, I have a bad habit.
 Whenever I feel like I’m running on time, I try to do one more thing.
 Usually it’s the laundry.
 Ultimately, I need to have a drop-dead time that I absolutely must leave.”

 “My one-more-thing,” said Mrs. Brown, “is school stuff.
 I like to catch up on parent emails and post assignments on Google Classroom before I leave for school.
 But sometimes that makes me late.
 I like your idea of a drop-dead time.
 Maybe if I watch the clock and leave by then, I’ll be on time each day.
 After all, work stuff can actually be done at work!”